Every film starts as a story, and every story is written in a screenplay!

 Coming up with ideas and developing the story is hard enough, but one thing that many people overlook is the fact that screenplays should adhere to certain formatting standards.
 While most people are familiar with the notion of a screenplay, not all of them are aware of the exact elements to consider when writing for film or TV, and here we go into detail about how they are used.

 Start with a header

 Headers identify key aspects of the scene you are writing.
 They are always aligned to the left of the page, and each scene starts with its own header in the first line.
-They specify whether a scene takes place in an interior or exterior, the set of the scene itself, and the time of the day.
-They usually look like this:
+Each specifies whether a scene takes place in an interior or exterior setting the surroundings of the scene.
+Here is an example: